Welcome to the world of charitable giving with Qualified Charitable Distributions (QCDs)!

 A SIMPLE IRA is a retirement plan typically offered by small businesses with fewer than 100 employees.

-As an employee, you can contribute a portion of your salary to the SIMPLE IRA on a pre-tax basis, and your employer may also make contributions.
+As an employee, you can contribute a portion of your salary to the SIMPLE IRA on a pre-tax basis, and your employer will also make contributions.

 While QCDs are allowed from SIMPLE IRAs, you must:

-When making a QCD from a SIMPLE IRA, the distribution is not counted as taxable income, offering potential tax benefits for those who wish to support charitable causes directly from their retirement savings.
+When you make a QCD from a SIMPLE IRA, the distribution is not counted as taxable income, offering potential tax benefits for those who wish to support charitable causes directly from their retirement savings.

 SEP IRA and QCDs